Great guest experiences build customer loyalty and drive repeat visits.

 Feedback – from your guests and your staff – is an invaluable tool that has the power to revolutionize your guest experience.

-If you’ve noticed that one or more online reviews about your restaurant mentions a sub-par payment process, it’s time to dig into the issue.
+If you’ve noticed that one or more online reviews about your restaurant mention a sub-par payment process, it’s time to dig into the issue.
 Respond directly to the reviews asking for more detailed feedback about their experience paying the bill at your restaurant.

 Ask questions like: